List of assignments

 The core features are required of all students.
 The work follows directly from the material covered in lecture and lab.
 It has a tight specification to which your submission is expected to match.
 We provide suggested steps to guide you through completing the core part.

-The extensions are optional add-ons that allow you to explore further and earn additional points.
-These are not required, but it is highly encouraged that you attempt some of the extensions.
-Extensions are given with a looser specification and much less guidance than the core features.
+The extensions are optional add-ons that allow you to go deeper, implement extended features, and apply your creativity.
+These extended features earn bonus credits.
+Extensions are not required but everyone is highly encouraged to attempt some of these explorations.
+The extensions are given with a looser specification and much less guidance than the core features.
 If tackling an extension, you will need to research advanced material on your own and apply your creativity in problem-solving.

 In assignments 2 through 7, you will build up a library of useful utilities for bare metal programming on the Pi.
 These assignments build on one another.
 To complete assignment 5, say, you will need working versions of assignments 2 through 4.